-Today there are many different options for ingesting other than smoking, such as juicing, topical ointments, infused food items, suppositories, tinctures and oils.
-Patients use these for different purposes depending on the condition their treating.
+Today there are many different options for ingesting other than smoking, such as juicing, topical ointments, infused food items, suppositories, tinctures, and oils.
+Patients use these for different purposes depending on the condition of their treating.
 Many cannabinoid products today contain high levels of CBD (cannabidiol) and lower amounts of THC (Tetrahydrocannabinol), therefore patients can gain relief without feeling high.

 Over 30 states allow cannabis for medical or personal use and patients show positive results from both CBD and THC.
 The DEA has expanded research and cannabis shows great potential in reducing opioid use.
 Physicians who stay open to the new and growing cannabis technologies will be doing their patients a great service by taking a proactive approach to these new advancements in medicine.